uidaholib/main-web-redesign_draft/_updates/digital.md

 ---
-title: Digital Collections Migration
+title: New Digital Collections Search
-date: 2024-09-01
+date: 2025-02-01
 ---

-Warning: [Digital Collections](https://www.lib.uidaho.edu/digital/) work in progress!

-Behind the scenes we are migrating our digital repository system to bring better performance and comprehensive search to our unique collections.
-Improved collection sites are already deployed, with our new centralized search gradually rolling out during Nov and Dec 2024.

-Please excuse any disruptions through 2024 as we complete this process!

-If you have broken links to `digital.lib.uidaho.edu`, visit our [CONTENTdm Migration Reference site](https://www.lib.uidaho.edu/digital/cdm-reference/) to find current locations.
+The University of Idaho Library is proud to announce our new [Digital Collections Search](https://digital.lib.uidaho.edu/search)!
+This custom developed platform enables users to keyword search across more than 100 collections and 60,000 items.
+The interface provides researchers powerful tools, providing facets such as Subject, Location, or Date to filter results, while searching an index containing the full information about items and their full text content.

+We invite you to explore our collections in a new way--find relevant historical research, browse fascinating items, and discover hidden treasures!